kontena/pharos-docs/configuration/README.md

-# Kontena Pharos Cluster Configuration
+# Pharos Cluster Configuration

-Kontena Pharos cluster configuration is described in a file that is in [YAML](http://yaml.org/) format.
+Pharos cluster configuration is described in a file that is in [YAML](http://yaml.org/) format.
 You can create and modify these files using your favorite text editor.
 The default name for this file is `cluster.yml`, although other file names could be used.
 The configuration can include [ERB templating code](#erb-templating) when the filename ends with `.erb`.

 **Learn more:**